Quick result

 • Why this option: This recommendation removes decision drag by pairing a clear checklist with a measurable output.

-• For whom: Teams that want a practical default before investing in premium support.
+• For whom: Teams that want a practical default before choosing the next self-serve step.

 • When to choose: Use this when scope is mostly clear and you need progress in the current work session.